+To create or edit your listing on Google, visit the Google My Business page at www.google.com/business.
 Having Google reviews and a Google My Business account is key to domination!
 When folks turn to Google to search for a particular medical specialty plus the word “best,” you want to be one of the search engine frontrunners.
 Oftentimes, Googling “best dermatologist + city” will result in a Google My Business search result first.

 To claim and manage your ZocDoc listing – as well as set up instant online bookings and build up your positive reviews – go to https://www.zocdoc.com/join/Start.
 ZocDoc is helping increase the number of annual doctor visits through targeted emails.
 The messages offer recommendations and allow readers to click through and make an appointment immediately.